FluentValidation/FluentValidation/docs/index.rst

 FluentValidation
 ================

-FluentValidation is a A .NET library for building strongly-typed validation rules.
+FluentValidation is a .NET library for building strongly-typed validation rules.

 FluentValidation 10 supports the following platforms: